-This same kind of repetition of end sounds can be seen further on in the poem in stanzas six, seven and eight.
-There are six lines in a row which end with an “s” sound.
-There are also a few moments of repetition at the beginning of lines.
-This is known as anaphora, when a phase or word is repeated in multiple lines.
+This same kind of repetition of end sounds can be seen further on in the poem in stanzas six, seven, and eight.
+There are six lines in a row that end with an “s” sound.
+There are also a few moments of repetition at the beginning of the lines.
+This is known as anaphora when a phrase or word is repeated in multiple lines.
 A reader can take note of this occurring at the beginnings of lines three and four of the sixth stanza and lines three and four of the tenth stanza.

 Summary of Exposure

 The poem begins with the speaker describing the weather in Wicklow.
 This was the Irish town that Heaney chose to move to.
 It was a self-imposed exile that he later compared to Ovid’s exile from Rome.
 Together these two poets were trying to work from afar to influence their homes.
 The speaker moves through different layers of doubt in his own ability touches on moments of heroism and finally concludes with a determination to do what he can to improve the situation his people are in Ireland.

 The ash tree cold to look at.